collective/awesome-volto/README.md

 > :warning: While we try to list them all, some of these addons **might be a Work in Progress**, require special branches of Volto or dedicated Plone addons.

+Various addons that can't fit in a specific category:

 - [volto-quanta](https://github.com/plone/volto-quanta) - A new theme for Volto, right now only styles a few form controls
 - [volto-cookie-banner](https://github.com/collective/volto-cookie-banner)
 - [volto-dropdownmenu](https://github.com/collective/volto-dropdownmenu)